mozilla-services/heka/docs/source/configuration.rst

     Whether the queue is deleted when the last consumer un-subscribes.
     Defaults to auto-delete.
 - Decoders (list of strings):
-    List of logline decoder names used to transform a raw message body into a structured hekad message.
+    List of decoder names used to transform a raw message body into a structured hekad message.
 These are skipped for serialized hekad messages.